puppetlabs/puppet-docs/source/puppet/6.19/configuration.md

 ### hiera_config

 The hiera configuration file.
-Puppet only reads this file on startup, so you must restart the puppet master every time you edit it.
+Puppet only reads this file on startup, so you must restart the puppet server every time you edit it.

 - *Default*: $confdir/hiera.yaml.
 However, for backwards compatibility, if a file exists at $codedir/hiera.yaml, Puppet uses that instead.